ApplefaceLisa/WebDev/AngularJS/Angular_Knowledges.md

 - Creating Directives

   Directives are registered on modules.
-To register a directive, you use the module.directive API. module.directive takes the normalized directive name followed by a factory function.
+To register a directive, you use the module.directive API. `module.directive` takes the normalized directive name followed by a _**factory function**_.
 This factory function should return an object with the different options to tell $compile how the directive should behave when matched.

+  [Templates](https://docs.angularjs.org/guide/templates) are written with HTML that contains AngularJS-specific elements and attributes.

   ```
   <module>.directive(<name>, directiveFactory() {
       return {
           //restrict: 'E',               // Type of directive
           template: <template_string>,
 	  //templateUrl: <html_url>,     // Template-expanding
           // scope: {}                   // isolate scope binding
       };
   });